-Range: Southwestern China & northern Burma.
-Has been introduced and is breeding locally into parts of Great Britain.
-Attempted introductions have taken place throughout the world, including New Zealand and Hawaii.
+Range: Southwestern China, northern Burma.
+Has been introduced locally in parts of Great Britain.
+Attempted introductions throughout the world, including New Zealand and Hawaii.
 Birds may also be seen in a semi-feral state in the US, mostly escapes from aviaries or purposely released.
-It is doubtful there are any breeding populations here.
+It is doubtful there are any breeding popluations here.

 Description: Unmistakable and well known in aviculture, however, many captive birds may show signs of breeding with the related Golden.
 The following description first appeared in the May 1994 edition of the HOAGBA, Heartland News, Terry Smith, editor.